Two car subscription trucks drive down a road next to a forest.

 If you value convenience and flexibility then a car subscription is the right option for you.
 However, if you want your money to be going towards something you’ll eventually own, you should pick a car on finance (e.g. PCP or HP).

 Some people find subscriptions to work as a quick or temporary solution until they buy a car they want to own.
 You can also treat subscriptions as an extended test drive.
 Find the model you want, drive until you are fully happy with it, and then go and buy it so you can own it.
+This is a great idea if you want to switch to an electric vehicle, but have little experience driving them.

-The main downside with car subscriptions is the hefty monthly price tag which, for many, isn’t feasible for an extended period.
+The main downside with car subscriptions is the monthly price tag which, for many, isn’t feasible for an extended period.

 What happens at the end of car subscription?